 Today begins the 2015 A-Z Challenge.
 This year I will be writing a series of sketches about the former slaves from the Cleage plantations in Athens Tennessee.
 Most are not related to me by blood.
 Our families came off of the same plantations – those of Samuel, Alexander and David Cleage, but were not blood relatives.
 Enlarge images by clicking on them.

 Abraham Cleage was born into slavery in about 1838 in McMinn County, Tennessee.
 By 1864, the Union troops were in control of Eastern Tennessee.
 Abraham left slavery and enlisted with the United States Colored Troops Heavy Artillary Unit in Knoxville, TN on July 4, 1864.
 His enlistment papers described him as 5 ft 7 in with black hair, black eyes and a dark complexion.
 On March 31, 1866, he was mustered out in Chattanooga, TN.
 He had $42.15 due him.

 Amanda Cleage was born about 1837.
 She and her parents, Clinton and Sallie, were slaves on David Cleage’s plantation in McMinn County.
 Abraham and Amanda married in 1870.
-Reconstruction was over with the rise of lynchings, Jim Crow laws legalized segregation in trains, street cars, restaurants, waiting rooms and schools.
+Reconstruction was over.
+With it’s end came the rise in lynchings, Jim Crow laws legalizing segregation in trains, street cars, restaurants, waiting rooms and schools.
 The right to vote was stolen through the use the poll tax, literacy tests, grandfather clauses and property ownership requirements.

 Not long after their marriage the couple moved west to Austin, Travis County, Texas.
 It is likely that they took a train.
 There was a train station in Athens and tracks connected all the way to Texas.
 Their daughter Sarah was born there in 1876.
 In 1880 Abraham was working as a laborer.
 In addition to their family, the household included a border, Richard Cleage, age 21.
 There is a Richard Cleage, same age, who appears in the 1880 census back in Athens with two children born in Texas.